 Creeper wants to escape her circumstance.
 After a chance meeting with a Cajun smuggler and overhearing some useful and important information, Creeper has a chance to leave.
 What follows is an exciting array of characters.
 Specifically in the form of Captain Ann-Marie of the airship Midnight Robber.
 The Captain has secrets of her own and that could involve Creeper.
 The story has exciting plot elements and a gorgeous retelling of history from that era.

-If you like stories that involve nuns, smuggling, mysticism, and saving the world.
-All set against New Orleans, this is the story for you.
+If you like stories that involve nuns, smuggling, mysticism, and saving the world, The Black God’s Drums is for you.
 It is gorgeously and atmospherically written and I cannot wait to read whatever else Clark writes.

 “Fighting it has to be like trying to push back a flood.
 In my head, Oya laughs.
 You can run from those old Afrikin goddesses.
 But they find you when they ready.”